equeim/tremotesf2/README.md

 You can invoke CMake in a different way if you want.

 CMake configuration options:

-`TREMOTESF_QT6` - boolean, determines whether Qt 6 or Qt 5 will be used.

 `TREMOTESF_WITH_HTTPLIB` - determines how cpp-httplib test dependency is searched.
 Possible values:
   - auto: CMake find_package call, otherwise pkg-config, otherwise bundled copy is used.